 Financial experts say that most retirees will need anywhere from 70 percent to 85 percent of their annual pre-retirement income to live comfortably after leaving the workforce.
 That varies, though, depending on the lifestyle you wish to live during your retirement.

 If you want to travel the globe with your spouse, you will need more money each year than you would if you are looking forward to relaxing with your grandchildren.
-If you want to help your children buy their first house, you will need more savings than if you are planning to spend your days catching up on all that reading you missed while working.
+Likewise, if you want to help your children buy their first house, you will need more savings than if you are planning to spend your days catching up on all that reading you missed while working.

 Next, you need to estimate how long you think you will live after retiring.
 That, of course, is no easy task.
 In general, though, people are living longer today.
 It's not unusual to live into your late 80s or beyond.
-Depending on when you retire, then, you might have 25 years or more left to live.
+Depending on when you retire, then you might have 25 years or more left to live.

 First, don't panic.
 It is scary to come to grips with a potential lack of retirement funds.
-However, once you know you are in financial trouble, you can at least take steps to change your fortunes.
+However, once you know you are in financial trouble, you can take steps to change your fortunes.